bowser300/hello_world/README.md

 Getting to grips with Github
 Luke here, I'm picking up Java, HTML, CSS and SQL.
 Not in that order and not very quickly.

-This is where i'd put a nice photo....
+This is where I'd put some nice photos....
 IF I HAD ANY!!